-In April of 2014, the Indiana State Board of Education approved the adoption of new standards for Mathematics.
-The 2014 Indiana Academic Standards for Mathematics are the result of a process designed to identify, evaluate, synthesize, and create the most high-quality, rigorous standards for Indiana students.
-The standards are designed to ensure that Indiana students are prepared to enter and successfully complete postsecondary education, and that they are prepared for both college and career opportunities.
+The Indiana Academic Standards for Mathematics are the result of a process designed to identify, evaluate, synthesize, and create the highest quality, rigorous standards for Indiana students.
+The standards are designed to ensure that all Indiana students, upon graduation, are prepared for both college and career opportunities.
 In alignment with Indiana’s Every Student Succeeds Act (ESSA) plan, the academic standards reflect the core belief that all students can achieve at a high level.

 |Indiana Academic Mathematics Standards|